pulibrary/tigerdata-app/architecture-decisions/0012-system-of-record.md

-# 11. Definition of the TigerData systems of record.
+# 12. Definition of the TigerData systems of record.

 Date: 2025-10-27

 ## Status

-Draft
+Accepted

 ## Context
 Like many systems on campus, the TigerData is comprised of entities that contain metadata generated and stored in various applications and databases.
 A simple example of this may be that a data sponsor is associated with a TigerData project, but the details of that sponsor originate from an external system such as LDAP (ultimately from the university's ERP).